-9.7 The University has travel insurance cover in place for both staff and students travelling overseas on University business.
-Schools must ensure that the Finance office issue a Business Travel Insurance Certificate for those individuals who require travel insurance.
+9.7 The University has travel cover in place for both staff and students travelling overseas on University business.
+Schools must ensure that a Business Travel Certificate is completed for those individuals who require travel cover.
 A copy of the completed Certificate should be retained by the traveller as it is their only evidence of cover.

-9.8 Schools are reminded that the University Travel Insurance Policy may be invalidated in cases where travel is allowed to proceed against specific FCO advice.
+9.8 Schools are reminded that the University Travel Cover may be invalidated in cases where travel is allowed to proceed against specific FCO advice.

 10.1 For some courses it will be appropriate for a University tutor to undertake a practice visit.
 Where this is deemed appropriate the number of visits and the expectation of these visits will be defined in a handbook or specific practice handbook.

 10.2 Practice visits and their outcomes should be recorded and mechanisms for progressing and escalating any concerns raised in practice should be devised by the School.

 10.3 Supervision during a period of practice learning will be identified through the tri-party written agreement.